PEM-Humboldt/biomodelos-sdm/README.md

-# BioModelos
+# BioModelos: Species Distribution Maps from Colombian species

-BioModelos is an effort to automate the construction of Species Distribution Models (SDM) from databases gathered and managed by the Instituto de Investigación de Recursos Biológicos Alexander von Humboldt (IAvH).
-This repository stores useful functions to  follow an automatized SDM general routine.
-First, it cleans occurrence data and constructs the accessible area when is necessary.
-Second, it crops and masks current and future environmental variables.
-Third, it creates SDM's using one or several algorithms and then ensemble the best of each one.
-Fourth, it projects to different scenarios at user discretion.
+BioModelos is a collaborative online system to map species distributions (Velásquez-Tibata et al, 2019).
+This repository stores functions to automate the construction of Species Distribution Models (SDM) from databases gathered, managed and curated by The Alexander Von Humboldt Institute and a network of experts in order to be evaluated and refined.
+The functions follow an automatized and flexible SDM general routine.
+First, it cleans occurrence data when is necessary and construct geographical areas in which those models will be trained.
+Second, they crops and masks current and future environmental variables.
+Third, the functions train  SDM's using one or several algorithms, then evaluate them quantitatively and ensemble the best of each one.
+Fourth, they project to different scenarios at user discretion.

 Current state: in development.